Benjamin List and David MacMillan win 2021 Nobel Prize in Chemistry | DW | 06.10.2021

-Germany's Benjamin List and US-based chemist David MacMillan were awarded the 2021 Nobel Prize in Chemistry on Wednesday.
+This year's list of Nobel laureates remains all male for now: Benjamin List and David MacMillan were awarded the 2021 Nobel Prize in Chemistry for their development of a precise new tool for molecular construction: organocatalysis.

-"Building molecules is a difficult art.
-Benjamin List and David MacMillan are awarded the Nobel Prize in Chemistry 2021 for their development of a precise new tool for molecular construction: organocatalysis.
-This has had a great impact on pharmaceutical research, and has made chemistry greener," the committee said.
+While their tool might sound complicated, it's exactly the opposite: it makes the job of chemists easier, cheaper and greener.

-The Nobel Committee in Stockholm is explaining its decision in a LIVE presentation as we write.
+Pernilla Wittung Stafshede of the Nobel Prize Committee called it "truly elegant."

 The Chemistry Prize